-Aid for Seeking Additional Emphasis under an Associate Degree or Technical Certificate a student with an AAT under one Middle School emphasis cannot receive Federal Financial Aid for seeking a different AAT Middle School emphasis.
+Aid for Seeking Additional Emphasis under an Associate Degree or Technical Certificate requirements for the same associate degree or technical certificate under a different emphasis with one exception.
+The exception applies to the Associate of Arts in Teaching (AAT) for students enrolled in the program on or before January 23, 2013.
+Those students with an AAT in Early Childhood Education may receive aid for seeking an AAT in either Middle School emphasis and vice versa.
+However, a student with an AAT under one Middle School emphasis cannot receive Federal Financial Aid for seeking a different AAT Middle School emphasis.

-Students that already completed the requirements to receive an associate degree or technical certificate under one emphasis are not eligible to receive Federal Financial Aid to complete requirements for the same associate degree or technical certificate under a different emphasis with one exception.
+Students that already completed the requirements to receive an associate degree or technical certificate under one emphasis are not eligible to receive Federal Financial Aid to complete